xjsender/haoide/README.md

 ## Exceute Rest Test
 Up to now, just support HEAD, GET, DELETE and Retrieve Body Methods.
 Input ```/sobjects/Account/Describe``` and click ```F9```, context menu will show up, you can choose GET to retrieve Account Describe Result in the new view.

+## Export Data Template
+Click ```SublimeApex > Export > Export Data Template```, wait for a moment, choose the record type of sobject, the sobject data template by record type will be exported

 ## Bulk Api
 + Export Single, click ```SublimeApex > Data Loader > Export Single```, and then choose the sobject name, plugin will export the records of this sobject to ```<workspace>/<project folder>/bulkout```